By Brenda McCutcheon

 Seek Help When Feeling Overwhelmed

 Seek help from trusted resources if you’re feeling stressed, anxious or depressed.
 Visit sites like www.river-edge.org/mental-health/ for more details.
+There are then also some excellent services that can really help organisations with their employee mental health support, so that is well worth looking into.

 The American Medical Association offers free resources to medical professionals, and at Loretto we are not only reminding and encouraging our employees to take breaks, but we’re also surprising them with fun events and celebrations, humor, complimentary meals and more.
 We want all caregivers to have the support they need.